ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Millstone Farms.md

 We then interrogated Bertrem and found out about his wrong doings, as well as a map with 4 locations marked.
 An area over the [[Dwarven Kingdom]], [[Farrowilt]], [[Moonglow Keep]], and [[Kitan Canyon]].

 We then snuck into Regis' room and found a burglar tied up with bite marks.
 Turns out Regis is a Ghast and can turn people into Ghouls.
 Regis then entered the room and we fought.

+Killing Regis caused all the Ghouls under his control to become feral.
+Now Millstone Farms is a Ghouls nest.